 - Full-level hardware acceleration tech: 47x faster conversion speed

-Follow these steps to convert MTS to MOV in VideoProc Converter:
+Follow these steps to convert MTS to MOV in VideoProc Converter AI:

 Step 1.
-After downloading and installing VideoProc Converter, go to the Video section from its main interface.
+After downloading and installing VideoProc Converter AI, go to the Video section from its main interface.

 Step 2.
-Add MTS file into VideoProc Converter.
+Add MTS file into VideoProc Converter AI.

-Tips: You can add multiple MTS/M2TS/TS files into VideoProc Converter.
+Tips: You can add multiple MTS/M2TS/TS files into VideoProc Converter AI.

 Plus, you can also tick the Merge option at the right side (above the Run button).
 When the Merge option is enabled, all the videos will be merged into one.
 As we already know, the camcorder usually split one video into many scattered MTS files.
 The merge option here is quite handy to join them into one.